Slapering Hol Press

 In 2007, poet Suzanne Cleary, who is professor of English at SUNY/Rockland College, joined SHP as co-editor.
 The author of three books of poetry, Cleary's awards include a Pushcart Prize, the Cecil Hemley Memorial Award of the Poetry Society of America, and the Julia Peterkin Award of Converse College.
 Cleary also serves on the SHP Advisory Committee.

-The 2001 SHP chapbook winner, Chinese-born Jianqing Zheng, professor of English at Mississippi Valley State University, earned a 2009 Fulbright Scholarship to China.
+The 2001 SHP chapbook winner for The Landscape of Mind, Chinese-born Jianqing Zheng, professor of English at Mississippi Valley State University, earned a 2009 Fulbright Scholarship to China.
 He edits Poetry South, Journal of Ethnic American Literature and Valley Voices: A Literary Review.
 He has been awarded Literary Arts Fellowships (2004 and 2014) and mini grants (2006 and 2015) from the Mississippi Arts Commission.
 His research focuses on contemporary American haiku, most recently African American Haiku: Cultural Visions (University Press of Mississippi, 2016) and Other World of Richard Wright: Perspectives on His Haiku (University Press of Mississippi, 2009).
 He also directed two NEH projects on Richard Wright and on African American Literary Heritage.

 The 2002 SHP contest winner, Susana H. Case, witnessed 9/11 while living in New York City.
 This experience impelled her to write The Scottish Café (published by Slapering Hol Press in 2002; reprint 2015) about mathematicians in Lvov, Poland (now Lviv, Ukraine).
 They had courageously continued their work at the Scottish Cafe after they were expelled from the university by the Nazis during the Third Reich.
 In 2010, Seweryn Malosa translated the collection and Opole University published it as a chapbook in Poland.
 The Scottish Cafe is now found at Yad Vashem in Israel, at the Hebrew Union College in New York, and in many other libraries.